mriverodorta/devtips-cli/README.md

 The Devtips Command Line Interface is a simple bash tool for create new projects based on the [Devtips Starter Kit](http://devtipsstarterkit.com) from [@DevTipsShow](https://twitter.com/DevTipsShow).

 ## Install
-To install the Devtips CLI you need to download the one that fit you Operative System from the folder above.
-After you have the file on your pc, follow the instructions for your OS.
+To install the Devtips CLI you need to download the one that fits your Operating System from the folder above.
+After you have the file on your system, follow the instructions for your OS.

 #### Mac/Linux
 You should put the cli where you can execute ir as a command from everywhere in the terminal.
 The mostly used place is `/usr/local/bin` and then apply user permission to execute the script.